Population of Binary Black Holes Inferred from One Hundred and Fifty Gravitational Wave Signals: Hierarchical Mergers

 for the component masses, $m_1$ and $m_2$, and components of the spins aligned with the orbital angular momentum, $s_\mathrm{1z}$ and $s_\mathrm{2z}$.
 We select all the \acp{BBH} with mean effective spin magnitude greater than 0.2, i.e. $|\langle\chi_\mathrm{eff}\rangle| > 0.2$.
 This is not the most robust criterion for choosing high-spin \acp{BBH}, as it cannot discriminate whether one or both \acp{BH} have high spins or account for the presence of in-plane spin.
 But, overall, the spins of \acp{BH} in the selected binaries are expected to be substantially higher.
 The mass ratio and spin distribution of the chosen binaries are shown in Figure~\ref{fig:raw_q_and_comp}.

 These observations have mass ratios clustered around 1.0 and 0.5.
 GW190412 has a mean mass ratio of around 0.25.
-The high-spin binaries constitute a population substantially different from the \ac{BBH} population as shown in Figure~\ref{fig:hispin_ks}.
-In addition to differing in spins as expected due to our choice, the two populations also differ in mass ratio.
+The high-spin binaries constitute a population substantially different from that of \acp{BBH}, as shown in Figure~\ref{fig:hispin_ks}.
+The spins of the two distributions differ significantly, as expected given our choice.
+In addition, the two populations also differ in mass ratio as demonstrated in Figure~\ref{fig:hispin_ks}.

 Using individual mass and aligned-spin measurements from the selected binaries, we infer the distributions of \ac{BH} mass and aligned spin.
 The methodology details are provided in Appendix~\ref{apndx:hispin}.
 These inferences are shown in Figure~\ref{fig:hispin_pm}.
 The \ac{BH} masses cluster around specific mass values.
 The brown lines compare the peaks in Figure~\ref{fig:hispin_pm} with the peaks observed in the chirp mass distribution shown in Figure~\ref{fig:mass_distr}.
 We note that the peaks in the component mass distribution for the high-spin population are complementary to the peaks observed in the chirp mass distribution of the full population.